Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     - Time Spent => Actual Effort

     Please note Jira does not allow updates to the field 'Time Spent', so the plugin will ignore it when syncing Jira to Spira.

+### Using Auto-Map Properties Feature

+When the "Auto-Map Properties" option is enabled in the plugin configuration, the dataSync will attempt to automatically map standard and custom properties between Spira and Jira based on name matching.
+This feature can significantly reduce the manual configuration needed for property mapping.

+#### How Auto-Mapping Works

+1. **Name-Based Matching**: The system looks for properties with identical or similar names in both systems and creates mappings automatically.
+2. **Blank Mappings Only**: Auto-mapping only applies to properties that haven't been manually mapped yet.
+3. **Manual Mappings Still Available**: You can still manually map properties and your previous manually mapped values are not overridden.

+#### Benefits of Auto-Mapping

+- **Reduced Configuration Time**: Minimizes the need to manually map each property
+- **Simplified Setup**: Just provide the product's External Key and activate the sync
+- **Flexibility**: You can still manually map properties to override any auto-mapping if needed !!! info "Best Practices for Auto-Mapping"

+    For optimal results with auto-mapping:

+    - try to use consistent naming conventions between your Spira and Jira environments.
+Properties with identical or very similar names will be automatically matched, saving significant configuration time;
+    - after the first sync run, review the auto-created mappings to ensure they meet your needs.
+The dataSync will add a warning in the Event Log to indicate the properties that could not be automatically mapped;
+    - remember to check your custom list values as well;

+    ???+ note "Rules for name matching"
+        The system ignores special characters, capitalization, spaces, and leading numbers when comparing names for auto-mapping.
+For example, "1-Medium-Priority", "Medium Priority", and "mediumPriority" would all be considered similar enough to match.

+Even with auto-mapping enabled, you may still need to manually map some properties, especially if they have different names in the two systems or if you need specific mapping configurations.

 ## Using Spira with Jira
 Now that all the mappings are done, you are now ready to use the integration.